Pereskia: Phylogeny and evolution

 A 2005 study suggested that the genus Pereskia as then circumscribed (Pereskia sensu lato) was basal within the Cactaceae, and confirmed earlier suggestions that it was paraphyletic, i.e. did not include all the descendants of a common ancestor.
 The Bayesian consensus cladogram from this study is shown below with more recent generic assignments added.

 Pereskia s.l. divided into two main clades which differed in their geographical distribution.
 Clade A, the Northern clade, comprised species mainly found around the Gulf of Mexico and the Caribbean Sea.
 Clade B comprised species found mainly in South America south of the Amazon basin, either in the Andes (the Andean clade) or further south (the southern South American or SSA clade).
 Subsequent studies confirmed the division of Pereskia s.l. into these three clades.

 Species of Clade A always lack two key features of the stem present in most of the remaining "caulocacti": like most non-cacti, their stems begin to form bark early in the plant's life, and they also lack stomata – structures which control the admission of air into a plant and hence control photosynthesis.
 By contrast, species of Clade B typically delay forming bark and have stomata on their stems, thus giving the stem the potential to become a major organ for photosynthesis.
 The subclades of Clade B, the Andean and SSA clades, also show consistent differences.
 The SSA clade is distinctly tree-like with pink flowers and leaves as well as spines on its areoles, which can grow out to form short, densely crowded branchlets or brachyblasts, which produce leaves.
 The Andean clade consists of climbers or undershrubs with smaller flowers and does not form brachyblasts.

 In 2013, it was suggested that two distinct genera should be recognized, Clade A becoming Leuenbergeria and Clade B becoming a more tightly circumscribed Pereskia sensu stricto.
 In 2016, a further division of Clade B into two genera was proposed, with the Andean clade becoming a reduced Pereskia s.s. and the southern South American clade becoming the restored genus Rhodocactus.
-As of April 2021, Plants of the World Online accepts all three genera.
+In 2025, a major study of the phylogenomics and classification of cacti by De Vos et al. did not accept Rhodocactus, based on sparse taxon sampling.
+As of April 2026, Plants of the World Online did not recognize Rhodocactus.

 Species

-As of April 2021, Plants of the World Online places four species in Pereskia s.s.:
+As of April 2026, Plants of the World Online placed the following species in Pereskia: